ckeditor/ckeditor5/docs/tutorial/plugins.md

 } );
 ```

 Now when the page refreshes, you should see a `Highlight plugin has been registered` text printed in the console.
-This confirms that the plugin worked correctly.
+This confirms that the plugin contructor is called correctly.

 ## What's next

-In the next chapter you'll {@link tutorial/model-and-schema learn more about model and schema} which control state of the editor and continue creating a custom plugin.
+In the next chapter you'll continue creating a custom plugin and {@link tutorial/model-and-schema learn more about model and schema}, which control the state of the editor.